 - During the month of June, there is a strong possibility of heavy downpours, so you must be prepared with breathable rain gear and waterproof hiking shoes

-- No matter what the season is, trekking pole is must because it helps you to walk with ease.
+- No matter what the season is, a trekking pole is a must because it helps you to walk with ease.

 - Travel light and do get a good healthy porter to carry your things